cloudword/WaykelReplit/replit.md

 - Password-based authentication using bcrypt for hashing
 - Session regeneration on login to prevent session fixation attacks
 - Phone number as primary identifier for regular users; username for Super Admin
-- Super Admin credentials: username "waykelAdmin" with password "Waykel6@singh"
+- Super Admin credentials: phone "8699957305" or username "waykelAdmin" with password "Waykel6@singh"

 **Transporter Approval Workflow**:
 - New transporters register with "pending_approval" status